-Back Pain During Pregnancy: You are Not ALONE, We can HELP
+Back Pain During Pregnancy: You Are Not Alone, We Can Help

-Physical Changes and Back Pain During Pregnancy
+Physical Changes During Pregnancy

-The Relaxin Hormone in Females
+The Relaxin Hormone In Females

 Relaxin in circulation, as secreted during pregnancy, impacts ligaments, tendons, and muscles throughout the body.
 The highest concentration of the relaxin hormone is in the pelvic regions of an expecting mother.
 The abundance of the relaxin hormone in the pelvic area is critical to the preparation of the body for childbirth.
 Without the Relaxin, the pelvis will not widen, making the birth of your child an impossible task!